 Video blogging (vlogging) is a great way to reach out to your client base.
 While "traditional" blogs are still the standard, video blogs:

-- Offer a new way for clients to discover your property management business.
+- Offer a new way for clients to discover your property management website.

 - Offer a more interactive way for prospective clients to become familiar with your company through marketing.